Kill-JoyCoder/Drohis-in-adobe/doc-intelligence/README.md

-Quick Summary
+Quick Start
-This project requires Python 3.10 or Docker (recommended for reproducibility), runs solely on CPU, and takes PDFs along with user-specified persona and job as input.
-Output is a structured JSON file per run.
+This project can be run either with Docker (recommended for portability and consistency) or with a local Python virtual environment.
+The system works fully offline, using only CPU.

 1. Running with Docker (Recommended)
 a.
 Build the Docker Image
-Open your terminal (Command Prompt/PowerShell on Windows) in your project root:
+Open your terminal (Command Prompt or PowerShell on Windows) and run:

+text
 docker build -t docintelligence:latest .
 b.
-Prepare Input/Output Folders
+Prepare Folders for Input/Output
-Place your PDF files to be analyzed in the pdfs/ directory.
+Place your input PDF files in the pdfs/ directory at your project root.

-Ensure there is an (empty or existing) outputs/ folder at project root.
+Ensure there is an outputs/ directory for results.

 c.
-Run in Interactive Mode (Prompts for Persona/Job)

-docker run --rm -it -v %cd%\pdfs:/app/pdfs -v %cd%\outputs:/app/outputs docintelligence:latest
+Run in Interactive Mode (Prompts for Persona & Job) text docker run --rm -it -v %cd%\pdfs:/app/pdfs -v %cd%\outputs:/app/outputs docintelligence:latest On prompt, enter:

-When prompted, enter:

 Persona (e.g., PhD researcher in computational biology)